 There was little to no wind this morning and the weather was absolutely perfect.
 It was chilly the first few holes, but once the sun was shining it was a gorgeous day in the desert.

 I really enjoyed this course designed by Robert Trent Jones, Jr. It’s in more of a rugged setting on the north side of the freeway.
-Definitely less polished and “residential/resort” as most other courses in the area.
-No houses on the course and wide open views of the desert all around.
+It’s definitely less polished and “residential/resort” as most other courses in the area.
+There are no houses on the course and wide open views of the desert all around.
 The course layout is more of a links style using natural mounding from tee to green to create some unique challenges.
 For the most part, the fairways are pretty wide and easy to hit, but there are environmental desert areas that can come into play on most every hole if you hit wayward shots.
 I can see the wind being a real equalizer here in this exposed area, so the course probably wasn’t playing nearly as tough as it could be.
 I got it on a pretty tame day in ideal conditions.

-Holes 10 and 11 provide a nice little break with some big trees framing the fairways and greens, but mostly it’s more of a desolate desert setting with sage brush and cacti providing the landscape.
+Holes 10 and 11 provide a nice little break with some big tamarisk trees framing the fairways and greens, but mostly it’s more of a desolate desert setting with sage brush and cacti providing the landscape.
 I did have a run-in with some rather vicious ants near the big pond on the 16th hole when reached into retrieve a ball from the water.
 My wrist today is covered with bites, along with a few on my legs.

 The course was in pretty nice shape.
 Seems like some of the grass is still coming in, but the fairways were nice and consistent and the rough was quite lush in most areas.
 The greens were in pretty good shape, though a little firm for my tastes.
 I can imagine these greens being really hard to hold on a super dry and windy afternoon out here.